ckan/ckan/doc/maintaining/installing/install-from-docker-compose.rst

 ===================================
 Installing CKAN with docker-compose
 ===================================

-This chapter describes how to install the latest CKAN master with Docker Compose.
+This chapter is a tutorial on how to install the latest CKAN (master or any stable version) with Docker Compose.
 The scenario shown here is one of many possible scenarios and environments in which CKAN can be used with Docker.

 This chapter aims to provide a simple, yet fully customizable deployment - easier to configure than a source install, more customizable than a package install.

-The discussed setup can be useful as a development / staging environment; additional care has to be taken to use the results in production.
+The discussed setup can be useful as a development / staging environment; additional care has to be taken to use this setup in production.

 .. note:: Some design decisions are opinionated (see notes), which does not mean that the alternatives are any worse.